Motorola MTX900 discriminator.

 The 900mhz antenna is not interchangeable with other Genesis radios due to frequency range.

 The radio shown has its discriminator audio ported out the accessory connector and through a modified speakermic cable.
-A small mono male plug connects to the sound card line input.
+A small mono male plug terminates end of cable.

 Four machine screws are removed when disassembling the radio.
 Two machine screws in the metal base are loosened but not removed during disassembly and reassembly.
 Highly recommend checking hole alignment of housing and front cover before fully tightening any screws.